Ratstail91/Toy/standard-library.md

 ## clock()

-This function returns the current timestamp.
+This function returns a string representation of the current timestamp.